dalessioluca/cromwell_for_ML/README.md

 	b. checkout the correct version of the code from the github repository \
 	c. launch the training of ML model \
 	d. turn off the VM machine
-3. _*WDL_parameters.json*_ contains few parameter such as the name of the git repository, and commit to use
+3. _*WDL_parameters.json*_ contains few parameters such as the name of the git repository, and commit to use
 4. _*ML_parameters.json*_ is a file with all the parameters necessary to specify the ML_model (learning_rate, etc)

 In many situations the users should be able to only change the values in the _*WDL_parameters.json*_ and _*ML_parameters.json*_ to make the code run.